 Anyone transporting animals should be familiar with the requirements of the Welfare of Animals (Transport) Order 2006.

-On site donkey management
+On-site donkey management

 Donkeys that are remaining on site for any length of time will need safe holding accommodation.
-This accommodation should provide protection from the elements, fresh clean water ad lib, appropriate feed (generally good quality barley straw with limited hay) and a comfortable clean area to lie down.
+This accommodation should provide protection from the elements, fresh clean water ad lib, appropriate feed (generally good quality barley straw with limited hay) and a comfortable clean area in which to lie down.

 The names and contact details of the owner and people responsible for the donkeys should be clearly displayed to those attending the event or site where the donkeys are working.